DomizianoScarcelli/spotify-recommender/slides.md

 </v-clicks>

 <!--
-When computing the k-neighbours search for each song in the playlist, this could be very expensive, the more songs are in the playlist.
+When computing the k-neighbours search for each song in the playlist, this could be very expensive, especially if the playlist contains a lot of songs.

-For this I decided to not compute the exact neighbour search, but to use an approximation algoritmh using the Locally Sensitive Hasing with pyspark MinHashLSH class, which uses Jaccard Distance under the hood.
+For this I decided to implement an approximate neighbour search using a Locally Sensitive Hashing algorithm using pyspark's MinHashLSH class, which uses Jaccard Distance under the hood.

 I had to set an hyperparamters that controls the number of hash tables to use.
 The higher the number, the more precise the algorithm, but the less fast; the lower, the less precise but the faster.
 I tried with both 10 and 20 hash tables.

-In order to be very-fast at inference time, we can pre-compute the entire set of k-nearest neigbhours.
+We can pre-compute the entire set of k-nearest neighbors to be even faster.
 -->

 ---